james-d-elliott/inittmpl/README.md

 ### Format

+There's no magic here.
+Like everything else with this tool, the input and output formats are simple, stupid.

-This tool automatically determines the appropriate output format using the file path.
+This tool automatically determines the appropriate input and output format using the file path.
 This however doesn't fit all use cases and this can be changed using the flag `--format` or `-f` for short.
+This is just in case someone was stupid simple and used the wrong extension for a file type.

 Formats: